BRITE-REU/programming-workshops/source/workshops/01_linux_bash/nav_files.rst

 - Time of last modification - Month day year
 - File name - It will be appropriately colored if you have the terminal settings.
 Filenames can be up to 256 characters long and can use any characters except the null character and the forward slash.
 However, please don't use whitespace and non-alphanumeric symbols besides period, underscore and hyphen.
 Most other characters have special meanings, so trying to work with such a file will be difficult.

-These values are all stored in what is known as an inode table.
-This is not important for now, but jsut know that an empty file can still take up space on the server.
+These values are all stored in what is known as an inode table, one for each file in the filesystem.
+This is not important for now, but just know that an empty file can still take up space on the server.

 As hinted at before, some files can be executed.
 These files are known as executable, and can be activated like this:

 .. image:: images/executable.png

+Notice how only ``./hello_world.py`` and ```pwd`/hello_world.py`` were able to run the program.
 There are a few ways to run an executable.
 Using ``./`` syntax is most reliable.
 Without it, the computer will look at what's called a PATH variable and try to find something with that name in the PATH variable's list.
 Instead, ``./`` tells the computer "hey, it's in this directory.
 Don't go elsewhere."

 File Operations  *Runtime ~ 10 min*